One Year, One Night

-One Year, One Night (Un año, una noche) is a 2022 Spanish-French drama film directed by Isaki Lacuesta starring Nahuel Pérez Biscayart and Noémie Merlant.
+One Year, One Night (Un año, una noche) is a 2022 drama film directed by Isaki Lacuesta starring Nahuel Pérez Biscayart and Noémie Merlant.
 Inspired on the book Paz, amor y death metal by Ramón González, it explores trauma in the aftermath of the Bataclan theatre massacre.

 It premiered at the 72nd Berlin International Film Festival on 14 February 2022.

 Plot

 Following Ramón and Céline, survivors of the Bataclan theatre massacre, the plot goes back and forth between the night of the attack at the Bataclan and the trauma experienced in the year thereafter.

 Cast

 Production

-Based on the book Paz, amor y death metal by Ramón González, the screenplay was penned by Fran Araújo, Isa Campo and Isaki Lacuesta.
+Based on the book Paz, amor y death metal by Ramón González, the screenplay was written by Fran Araújo, Isa Campo and Isaki Lacuesta.

 Ramón Campos, Teresa Fernández-Valdés, Jérôme Vidal, Isaki Lacuesta, and Isa Campo took over production duties.

 The score was composed by Refree.
 The film is a Mr Fields and Friends, Bambú Producciones, La Termita Films and Noodles Production production, with the participation of TVE, Movistar+, TVC, and support from ICAA, ICEC and Eurimages.
 Filming began on 8 February 2021 in Barcelona.
 Shooting later moved to Paris.